owntone/owntone-server/docs/alsa.md

 ```

 NB: it is troublesome to use `hw` or `plughw` ALSA addressing when running
-`forked-daapd` on a machine with `pulseaudio` and if you wish to use refer to
+OwnTone on a machine with `pulseaudio` and if you wish to use refer to
 ALSA devices directly that you stop `pulseaudio`.

 ### Manually